Morgan Stanley slashes price target on Marvell Technology Inc. [MRVL] – find out why.

-Marvell Technology Inc. [NASDAQ: MRVL] plunged by -$0.91 during the normal trading session on Friday and reaching a high of $63.0707 during the day while it closed the day at $61.12.
+Marvell Technology Inc. [NASDAQ: MRVL] price plunged by -2.20 percent to reach at -$1.3.
 The company report on June 16, 2023 at 5:00 PM that Marvell Technology, Inc. Declares Quarterly Dividend Payment.

 Marvell Technology, Inc. (NASDAQ: MRVL), today announced a quarterly dividend of $0.06 per share of common stock payable on July 26, 2023 to shareholders of record as of July 7, 2023.